7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Organizations, that are low in outcome orientation focus on the process as much, or even more than the outcomes.
 This is especially important when working with clients in vulnerable settings.
 For example, in a rehabilitation centre for people struggling with addictions, it is very important for the employees to focus on how they treat their clients and how they implement their work with the utmost ethical and humane standards.
 The number of people who successfully beat their addiction is not necessarily in their control, or their only goal.

 There are also organizations that balance outcome orientation and process focus.
-These organizations would take good care of their clients and also want to acheive outcomes.
+These organizations would take good care of their clients and also want to achieve their outcomes.
 For instance, for a graphic design firm, it is just as important for them to listen and take time with their clients while preparing their design as it is for them to produce a good design.
 If a company were to produce a good design without good customer service, they could get a bad reputation.

 Stable